i-vetrov/InvaNode/README.md

 You have to install [node.js](https://github.com/joyent/node) with npm first.
 Just make sure you have lates version of node.js.

-You will need to install mysql driver (mysql is the only option for now):
+You will need to install mysql driver (<a href="https://github.com/i-vetrov/InvaNode/">InvaNode-mongo for mongo support</a>):

       npm install mysql